Preparing for wildfire season

 PNM wildfire mitigation

 PNM takes wildfire mitigation very seriously and we work year-round to minimize the risk of wildfires.
 Safety is the highest priority and we work closely with first responders and forest management agencies to prevent and respond to wildfires.

-PNM has been studying industry best practices and we are working on an extensive Wildfire Mitigation Plan in 2020, which will help us further plan and respond to any potential future wildfires.
+PNM has been studying industry best practices and we completed an extensive Wildfire Mitigation Plan in 2020, which will help us further plan and respond to any potential future wildfires.

 Our current fire mitigation efforts include:

 - Routinely inspecting and trimming trees that can come into contact with power lines.

 - PNM works with tree trimming contractors who are trained in wildfire mitigation efforts and are skilled in recognizing the signs of a potential wildfire threat.